 New Admission and Retention Standards:

-Requirements for Admission Exercise Science/Athletic Training Emphasis
+Athletic Training Requirements for Admission

-All students must meet the Technical Standards established to assure the health and safety of the candidate, other athletic training students, faculty and staff, and student-athletes or other physically active persons.
-All candidates are required to complete a physical exam upon acceptance into the ATEP, provide proof of proper immunizations, and either proof of Hepatitis B vaccination (HBV) or a signed waiver.
+Students must maintain confidentiality at the clinical site(s), show respect for faculty, staff, and patients at all times, and demonstrate adequate performance of the Essential Skills (see AT Program web site) to be admitted and retained in the AT Program.
+All students must meet the Technical Standards established to assure the health and safety of the candidate, other athletic training students, faculty, staff, and patients.
+All candidates are required to complete a physical exam upon acceptance into the AT Program and provide proof of proper immunizations, including the Hepatitis B vaccination (HBV) or a signed HBV waiver.

-Any student who, after reasonable accommodations, cannot perform the Essential Skills may not be permitted to continue in the ATEP.
+Any student who, after reasonable accommodations, cannot perform the Essential Skills may not be permitted to continue in the AT Program.
 It is the student's responsibility to notify the Director, Office of Equal Opportunity/ADA Coordinator, Murray State University, to request a reasonable accommodation.
 All requests for accommodation must be accompanied by appropriate documentation from a qualified professional referencing the condition and specific need for the accommodation requested.